thomyphan/thomyphan.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD Student at the [Mobile and Distributed Systems Chair](https://www.mobile.ifi.lmu.de/team/thomy-phan/) at [LMU Munich](https://www.lmu.de/en/index.html).
+I am a PhD Student at [LMU Munich](https://www.lmu.de/en/index.html), advised by Professor [Claudia Linnhoff-Popien](https://www.mobile.ifi.lmu.de/team/claudia-linnhoff-popien/).

 My research focuses on **emergence and resilience in multi-agent systems** with industrial applications using planning and reinforcement learning techniques.